Home Upgrades: What area buyers actually notice

 Smart lighting

 Not necessarily.
-Some upgrades, like high-end automated blinds or luxury audio systems, rarely return full value at resale.
+Some upgrades, such as high-end automated blinds or luxury audio systems, rarely return their full value at resale.
 Focus on upgrades that lower bills, improve safety, or appeal to the broadest range of buyers.

 Yes.
-With rising energy costs and more remote workers in the region, smart thermostats, lighting, and security systems are now seen as standard expectations in many mid-market homes.
+With rising energy costs and an increasing number of remote workers in the region, smart thermostats, lighting, and security systems are now considered standard expectations in many mid-market homes.

 4. How much should I budget for smart home upgrades before selling?